Mio-Shina/axtar-tender/README.md

 # axtar-tender
-Site for searching information about tenders in database
+A web application for searching tender information in a database.

-This project is designed for automated data collection from the website etender.gov.az and saving it to a MySQL database.
-The system provides the ability to search through the collected data via a web interface.
+This project automates data collection from the website etender.gov.az and stores it in a MySQL database.
+Users can search the collected data via a simple web interface.

-The main functions of the project include:
+## Main Features

-      Data Collection: The project collects tender information from the website using requests and saves it to the MySQL database.
+- **Data Collection:** Automatically gathers tender information from the website and saves it to the MySQL database.

-      Data Update: On the index.html page is a button for updating the database, which triggers re-collecting data and adding new information.
+- **Data Update:** The index page includes an "Update Database" button, which re-collects new tender data and adds it to the database.

-      Data Search: Users can perform searches in the database through a form on the index.html page by specifying the required parameters.
-The search results are displayed on the search_results.html page as a table with the     necessary information.
+- **Data Search:** Users can search the database using a form on the index page.
+Search results are displayed in a table on the `search_results.html` page with all relevant information.